mk-fg/fgtk/README.rst

 ''''''''''
 .. _yaml-diff: yaml-diff

-Tool to normalize YAML files' formatting and run "git diff | delta_" on those to produce nicely-colorized and useful diffs to inspect in the terminal.
+Tool to normalize YAML files' ordering/formatting and run "git diff | delta_" on those to produce nicely-colorized and useful diffs to inspect in the terminal.

-Can also be run on two dirs to compare all yml/yaml files in those recursively, instead of two specific one, ignoring all other files.
+Can also be run on two dirs to compare all yml/yaml files in those recursively (like "diff -r"), ignoring all other non-yaml files in there.

-Normalized YAMLs use various pretty-printing style tweaks for readability.
+Normalized YAMLs use various pretty-printing style tweaks for human-readability.

-"git diff" can be used without "delta" if -n/--no-delta option is set, using its own colors (as per gitconfig), but output from "delta" is usually nicer, has line numbers and highlights inline diffs as well.
+"git diff" can be used without "delta" if -n/--no-delta option is set, using its own colors (as per gitconfig), but output from "delta" is usually nicer, has line numbers and highlights inline diffs.

-Binaries and opts to both "git diff" and "delta" tools and ANSI color used for other information/separators are hardcoded at the top of the script.
+Binaries and opts to both "git diff" and "delta" tools can be controlled via env variables printed in -h/--help output.

 .. _delta: https://github.com/dandavison/delta